 CAR Breakfast Briefing, February 17, 2015

-This upcoming CAR Breakfast Briefing will feature speakers, within the automotive industry and beyond, who can characterize the threats and present on strategies and methods for effectively managing cybersecurity for the “networked computers on wheels” that automobiles are increasingly becoming.
-New speakers added.
-More >
+Speaker presentations are now available!
+This CAR Breakfast Briefing featured speakers, within the automotive industry and beyond, who characterized the threats and presented on strategies and methods for effectively managing cybersecurity for the “networked computers on wheels” that automobiles are increasingly becoming.

 SoarTech, January 21, 2015